 The Mobile Museum project responds to this problem by advocating a participatory approach to the design of and access to digital heritage technologies.
 The key directive of this pilot project is to produce ten 3D digital scans of key relevant ethnographic objects in UQ Anthropology Museum and the Queensland Museum collection selected by the community of origin in the Pacific.
 Using state-of-the-art technology and imaging software, our goal is to host these 3D objects on a website designed in consultation with community representatives.
 The Ortelia 3D interactive viewer interfaces with the website to access and download content.

-The 3D interactive viewer (currently in Alpha release) allows users to retrieve content, view it in a dynamic 3D environment, interrogate the artefact and receive feedback in the form of pop-up information boxes, readable pdf documents, audio and video.
+The 3D interactive viewer allowed users to retrieve content, view it in a dynamic 3D environment, interrogate the artefact and receive feedback in the form of pop-up information boxes, readable pdf documents, audio and video.

-The mobile museum trial has now officially ended with the delivery of all 3D scans.
+The Mobile Museum trial ended with the delivery of all 3D scans.
 The response form the Nalik people of Northern New Ireland has been overwhelmingly positive.
 This has been an exciting project for Ortelia.
 We are looking forward to working on the next phase of the project.